JohnnyHogenbirk/anti_framework_framework/README.md

 It can be only used with a get-call with the parameter 'view_name’ ($_GET['view_name']) or with a post-call with the parameter ‘f_view_name’ ($_POST['f_view_name']) and ‘f_button_id ($_POST["f_button_id"]).
 It can be called by the browser, but also by other webservers.

-If 'view_name’ or 'f_view_name+f_button_id' is present, it include some functions and starts the session.
+If 'view_name’ or 'f_view_name+f_button_id' is present, it includes some functions and starts the session.
 After that, there are two situations that can be occur (not both at the same call):
 - Post: Then it handles the post.
 - Get: Then it handles the delivery of the view.